Environment configuration using the Elastic Beanstalk console - AWS Elastic Beanstalk

 • Cancel – Go back to the environment's dashboard without applying your configuration changes.
 When you choose Cancel, the console loses any pending changes you made on any configuration category.

-You can also cancel your configuration changes by choosing another console page, like Events or Logs.
-In this case, if there are any pending configuration changes, the console prompts you to confirm that you agree to losing them.
+You can also cancel your configuration changes by choosing another item on the left navigation page, like Events or Logs.

 • Review changes – Get a summary of all the pending changes you made in any of the configuration categories.
 For details, see Review changes page.